Hermann-web/blog/docs/blog/posts/software-and-tools/dev/version-control/git/large-files-handling.md

 !!!
 Warning "Always review in `.gitattributes` the file selections to confirm they match your requirements before committing changes to Git LFS."

+!!! note "You should also note there is a quota limit. read more [here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-storage-and-bandwidth-usage)"

 ### 4. Updating `.gitattributes`

 After tracking the files, update your `.gitattributes` file with the tracking information: